The Origins of the Bulk flow: The Origin of the Bulk Flow

 Now that we have validated our model for the CF4 peculiar velocities, we can obtain an estimate for the contribution to peculiar velocities from external sources $v_{ext,i}$ by subtracting $v_{int,i}$ from the peculiar velocities $v_i$,

 Here we consider the bulk flow calculated using the minimum variance (MV) method \citep{WatFelHud09,FelWatHud10,WatFel15,PeeWatFel18,WatAllBra23}.
-In this formalism the bulk flow is calculated through a weighted average of the peculiar velocities, $U_j = \sum w_{jk}v_k,$ where $w_{jk}$ determines the contribution of the velocity of the $k$th galaxy to the $j$th component of the bulk flow.
+In this formalism the bulk flow is calculated through a weighted average of the peculiar velocities, $U_j = \sum w_{jk}v_k,$ where $w_{jk}$ determines the contribution of the velocity of the $k^{th}$ galaxy to the $j^{th}$ component of the bulk flow.
 We can use Eq.~\ref{eq:vext} to separate out the bulk flow arising from external mass distributions from that due to internal mass distributions;

-In Fig.~\ref{fig:bf} we show the bulk flow components and magnitudes for the total peculiar velocity as well as for both the contributions from internal and external sources.
-What is noteworthy in this figure is that even within a radius as small as $50 h^{-1}$Mpc, the bulk flow is dominated by mass distributions located beyond 200$h^{-1}$Mpc.
+In Fig.~\ref{fig:bf} we show the bulk flow components and magnitudes for the total peculiar velocity as well as for both the contributions from internal (calculated using the \citet{CarTurLav15} model) and external sources.
+Fig.~\ref{fig:bf-mant} shows the same thing except using the \citet{McaJasAta25} model.
+What is noteworthy in these figures is that even within a radius as small as $50 h^{-1}$Mpc, the bulk flow is dominated by mass distributions located beyond 200$h^{-1}$Mpc.
 This is especially striking given that the influence of the Shapley Concentration \citep{Shapley30,BolHel08} is included in $U_{int,j}$.
+The two plots tell essentially the same story.

-Fig.~\ref{fig:bf} shows that the magnitude of the bulk flow from external mass distributions rises monotonically with radius.
+Furthermore, Figs.~\ref{fig:bf} and \ref{fig:bf-mant} show that the magnitude of the bulk flow from external mass distributions rises monotonically with radius.
 The most natural explanation for this is the presence of a substantial mass concentration located in the direction of the bulk flow but lying outside the survey volume.
 Such a structure would exert its strongest influence near the survey boundary, with the induced flow diminishing toward the Milky Way and beyond.
-We can test this hypothesis by examining the contribution of each galaxy to the externally sourced bulk flow, enabling us to trace the flow pattern throughout the volume.
+We test this hypothesis by examining the contribution of each galaxy to the externally sourced bulk flow, enabling us to trace the flow pattern throughout the volume.